ashrafsaqib/sfcc-sfra-vs-code-snippets/README.md

-# sfcc-sfra-vs-code-snippets
-Salesforce Commerce Cloud SFRA VS Code Snippets
+# Salesforce Commerce Cloud SFRA VS Code Snippets

 This snippet can be added to VS Code and with the shortcut prefixes , you can add code blocks and swiftly do development on SFRA projects in SFCC.